Nocturnalx/muvi/README.md

 # muvi
 This is an audio visualiser project primarily targeting the raspberry pi but also for desktop linux as well.
+Also works with the pipewire pulseaudio server too.

 - (it has version checking for openGL 3.0 if it can't find it then it will aim for 2.1 - i couldn't get the gtk gl area to find openGL ES but raspberry pi can do desktop 2.1 so i implemented my own instanced rendering and v140 glsl shaders for that meaning it is not as efficent but its not a noticable difference)